ant-design/ant-design/docs/react/generate-picker.en-US.md

 import format from 'moment';
 ```

+If you are the user of [umi](https://umijs.org/), you can ref [antd4-use-dayjs-replace-moment](https://github.com/xiaohuoni/antd4-use-dayjs-replace-moment).

-### Friendly Edition:webpack plugin
+### Webpack plugin

+If you think it is too troublesome to replace the custom component, we also provide another implementation.
 We provide `antd-dayjs-webpack-plugin` plugin to replace `momentjs` to `Day.js` directly without changing a line of existing code.
 More info at [antd-dayjs-webpack-plugin](https://github.com/ant-design/antd-dayjs-webpack-plugin).